 The camper is equipped with a heavy duty power supply cord.
-This power cord is located in the power cord compartment with an access door located on the outside of the unit.
-One end of the power cord is permanently connected to the main breaker box which is then connected to the converter.
+The power cord is not permanently connected to the main breaker box.
+The owner must connect the power cord to the power supply outlet which is located on the exterior of the unit.
 The other end of this cord has a plug that can be connected to an external 120-volt AC power outlet.